Building Tomorrow's Thinkers

 Having Knowledge

-Is like having all the ingredients for a recipe
+All the ingredients for a recipe

 Thinking Skills

-Are knowing how to cook without a recipe
+Knowing how to cook without one

 The AI Factor

-- • AI can retrieve any fact instantly
+- • Retrieve any fact instantly

-- • Computers calculate faster than humans ever will
+- • Calculate faster than humans

-- • Make intuitive leaps
+- • Intuitive leaps

-Story-Driven Challenges
+Story-Driven

-Adaptive Difficulty
+Adaptive AI

-15-Minute Sessions
+15-Min Sessions

 Computational Thinking Education: Core Skills We Develop